Tai1212/FlightsProject/README.md

 ### Random Forest Model:
   * The Random Forest gives insight to feature importance.
 This model gave the highest accuracy (74%) on the first data frame.
 It showed that the Winter is the cheapest season to fly and adding carry on bags/ not adding carry on bags affects the price.

+  * This graph demonstrates that flights with the "Carry-On Bag Included" option tend to have lower average prices compared to other options like "Seat Choice," "Flexible Change Policies," and "No Cancel Fee."
   ![](docs/graph_carry_on_bag.png)

+  * The graph shows that winter has the lowest average flight prices, with prices in spring and summer being higher on average, while autumn also shows a relatively lower range but higher than winter.
   ![](docs/graph_seasons.png)

+  * The random forest model indicates that the feature "Carry-On Bag Included" has the highest importance in predicting flight prices, followed by flight duration and season (Winter).
+This aligns with the boxplots showing that flights with a carry-on bag included are cheaper, and winter flights tend to have lower prices.
   ![](docs/random_forest_result.png)

 ### Neural Network: